By Mallory Tamillo, LSW, Virtual Adolescent Group Therapist

 Reasonable Mind is an extreme state of thinking in which we are hyper-focused on logic, facts, and reason itself.
 How we feel and what we value are not prioritized when operating fully in Reasonable Mind.
 This state of mind is focused on to-dos and rational courses of action.
-Reasonable Mind can be beneficial in situations like completing work, creating schedules, or managing true emergencies.
+Reasonable Mind can be beneficial for completing work, creating schedules, or managing emergencies.

-Emotion Mind is another extreme state of thinking, however, rather than being fueled by logic, we allow our emotion to drive the bus.
+Emotional mind is another extreme state of thinking; however, rather than being fueled by logic, we allow our emotions to drive the bus.
 When we are in Emotion Mind, we are zoomed in, all the way, by our moods, feelings, and urges.
-Logical thinking is difficult in this mindset; we may notice facts, however, intense emotions or urges may distort them.
+Logical thinking is complex in this mindset; we may notice facts, but intense emotions or urges may distort them.
 Emotion Mind can be beneficial in moments like processing intense experiences, celebrating successes, and choosing to be vulnerable as we build a relationship.

-Wise Mind is the balanced state of mind, a state that makes space for and allows input from both Reasonable and Emotion Mind.
+A Wise Mind is a balanced state of mind, a state that makes space for and allows input from both the Reasonable and Emotion Mind.
 We can picture Wise Mind as the middle of a Venn diagram or like a straight and balanced seesaw, with Emotion Mind on one end and Reasonable Mind on the other.
-Wise Mind is where we can connect with our intuition, and we can intentionally move forward in a balanced, values-guided, and mindful way.
+Wise Mind is where we can connect with our intuition and intentionally move forward in a balanced, values-guided, and mindful way.
 Wise Mind helps us choose next steps that are effective and meaningful for us, rather than choosing steps based on intense emotions or reason alone.
 Wise Mind is not always easy to access!
 Like all Mindfulness, it requires practice and willingness to tune into ourselves.

 Practicing Wise Mind

-Many of us may be wondering how to access our Wise Mind, how we can tap into this inner knowing and use it to guide us.
-Mindfulness techniques can help us to turn our attention inward and begin to notice and observe our experiences more fully.
+Many of us may be wondering how to access our Wise Mind and how we can tap into this inner knowing and use it to guide us.
+Mindfulness techniques can help us turn our attention inward and notice and observe our experiences more fully.
 When we are mindful of the present moment, we can see reality as it is without any judgments or interpretations.
-If we are angry about a situation, for example, Mindfulness encourages us to get close to that emotion, to bring awareness to the thoughts, physical sensations, and urges associated with our anger without judging them.
+If we are angry about a situation, for example, Mindfulness encourages us to get close to that emotion and to bring awareness to the thoughts, physical sensations, and urges associated with our anger without judging them.